 Section 7 Consultation

-A Brief Explanation
+A Brief Overview

-The Endangered Species Act (ESA) directs all Federal agencies to work to conserve endangered and threatened species and to use their authorities to further the purposes of the Act.
-Section 7 of the Act, called "Interagency Cooperation," is the mechanism by which Federal agencies ensure the actions they take, including those they fund or authorize, do not jeopardize the existence of any listed species.
+The Endangered Species Act of 1973 (ESA) directs all Federal agencies to work to conserve endangered and threatened species and to use their authorities to further the purposes of the Act.
+Section 7 of the Act, called "Interagency Cooperation," is the mechanism by which Federal agencies ensure the actions they take, including those they fund or authorize, do not jeopardize the continued existence of any listed species.

 When a Federal agency determines, through a biological assessment or other review, that its action is likely to adversely affect a listed species, the agency submits to the Service a request for formal consultation.
-During formal consultation, the Service and the agency share information about the proposed project and the species likely to be affected.
-Formal consultation may last up to 90 days, after which the Service will prepare a biological opinion on whether the proposed activity will jeopardize the continued existence of a listed species.
+During formal consultation, the Service and the agency share information about the proposed project and the species or critical habitat likely to be affected.
+Formal consultation may last up to 90 days, after which the Service will prepare a biological opinion.
+The conclusion of the biological opinion will state whether the Federal agency has insured that its action is not likely to jeopardize the continued existence of a listed species and/or result in the destruction or adverse modification of critical habitat.
 The Service has 45 days after completion of formal consultation to write the opinion.

 Alternatives and Incidental Take

 When a Federal agency has not insured that its action is unlikely to avoid jeopardizing listed species or to result in the destruction or adverse modification of critical habitat, it may provide the Federal agency with reasonable and prudent alternative actions.
 These alternatives are often developed with input and assistance from the Federal agency.
 Alternatives must: